Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/wrcs.md

 ![wso_cursor_control_panel](../../img/wso_cursor_control_panel.png)

 The Cursor Control Panel provides the controls needed for TARGET FIND and OFFSET bombing modes.
-The panel has two thumbwheels named ALONG TRACK and CROSS TRACK, which is used in the MAP-PPI mode to position their respective cursors over the Radar Identification Point (from this point denoted as RIP).
+The panel has two wheels named ALONG TRACK and CROSS TRACK, which is used in the MAP-PPI mode to position their respective cursors over the Radar Identification Point (from this point denoted as RIP).
 The ALONG TRACK control, which presents relative range to the RIP, also includes an internal